How can I raise money from corporations?

 Fundraisers have different options when approaching companies that range from small businesses to large multinational corporations.
 Broad categories of types of support include cause marketing, employee giving drives, foundation grants, gifts in-kind, matching gifts, rewards programs, sponsorships, and volunteer programs.

 The reason that companies give varies from company to company.
 Some give because they want to be seen ‘investing’ in the community.
-Some were founded by philanthropically minded individuals who exercise their giving through the company.
-Some use it as a way to build employee morale and team spirit.
+Others were founded by philanthropically minded individuals who exercise their giving through the company.
+And some use it as a way to build employee morale and team spirit.
 You need to understand the ‘why’ behind every corporate giving program so you can discover if your organization is a good fit for their priorities.

 One caution for Church based or religiously affiliated organization – many corporations will not support anything that has to do with religion.
 Sometimes you can still fit into their giving priorities if you focus on the material benefit that you are providing to a group of people that they want to serve.
 If they reject you because of your religious leanings, don’t take it personally.
 Just move on.